ikhondker/anypo/docs/tenant/anypo-tenant-test-script-20240816.md

 # PAYMNET
 - delete: No
-- cancle: reverse
+- cancel: reverse
--132. allow only payment form same currencybanck account
+-132. allow only payment form same currency bank account

 # BUDGET
 - make sure can not reduce budget below issues+bookingBudget
 - Can not keep open multiple budget - test
-- Can not open next year if previos year is open - tested
+- Can not open next year if previous year is open - tested

 # Dept Budget